att-innovate/qnetdes/docs/demos/advanced-usage.rst

 ==============
 Moreover, you can build your own custom devices by extending the ``Device`` class.
 All devices must have an ``apply`` function that is responsible for the device's activity.
-The ``run`` function must return a dictionary that optionally contains the qubits and delay.
+The ``run`` function must return a dictionary that optionally contains the lost qubits and delay.
 The delay represents the time it took qubits to travel through the device.
-Remember to switch the sign of a qubit if it is lost during transmission, as well as add the list of qubits to the dictionary that is returned.
+Remember, if qubits are lost while passing through the device, return an entry in the dictionary ``lost_qubits: [lost qubits]``.

 Most devices can be arbitrarily complex in their design and can depend on environmental factors such as temperature, humidity, or other stressors.
 Custom devices allow use to simulate these arbitrarily complex devices.